Blog & News

 2) Showcase Your Company’s D&I Efforts

 In addition, make sure your strategies don’t fall short by leading them to a landing page or career site that doesn’t follow the same line of communication you engaged them with in the first place.
 Tailor your career sites and landing pages to reach diverse candidates by telling them about your company’s initiatives, sharing D&I-related goals and metrics, and creating communities of diverse talent.
-You can even leverage the impact of a quote from your diversity officer, a minority group employee representative or your CEO to further your point, and make it easy for them to sign up for new job alerts with attractive call to actions.
+You can even leverage the impact of a quote from your diversity officer or your CEO to further your point, and make it easy for them to sign up for new job alerts with attractive call to actions.

 CBRE did just that – they knew that the APAC region was extremely diverse and they wanted their hiring practices in the market to reflect this.
 In 2018, they launched a number of targeted and carefully segmented email marketing campaigns aimed at boosting their sourcing efforts which they then tracked in relation to their Avature career site.
 This career site, in turn, featured a diversity section that encouraged candidates to apply by showcasing the company’s commitment to creating an inclusive workplace as well as a link to their D&I website.